MatthewChatham/glassdoor-review-scraper/README.md

 It takes about 1.5 seconds per review to scrape.
 So it will take about 25 minutes to scrape 1,000 reviews, or a little over 4 hours to scrape 10,000 reviews.
 This script requires patience. 😁

 # Installation
+First, make sure that you're using Python 3.

 1. Clone or download this repository.
 2. Run `pip install -r requirements.txt` inside this repo.
 Consider doing this inside of a Python virtual environment.
 3. Install [Chromedriver](http://chromedriver.chromium.org/) in the working directory.